GiacomoGitHub/project-etch-a-sketch/README.md

     - Grab the input from the user and use it in a js function that determines the new grid
         - How can you grab it and use it in a function?
     - The space used for the new grid has to be the same as for the original 16x16 one
-- Add a button at the top of the screen to clear the current grid
+- Add a button in html at the top of the screen to clear the current grid
+    + give it the id #reset
+    + in CSS, give to #reset a 2% bottom margin and the same background color of the #container
 - Add a button to switch from bnw to random colors
 - Add a button to switch from random colors to bnw